Finiteness properties of torsion fields of abelian varieties: Application to the weak Hilbert property

 \begin{thm} Let $K$ be a number field and $A/K$ a geometrically simple abelian variety.
 Assume that $\rk(A(\Qq_\ab K))=\infty.$ Let $B/K$ be an abelian variety.
 Then $A_{K(B_\tors)}$ has property WHP over $K(B_\tors)$. \end{thm}

-\begin{proof} There exists a number field $k$ such that, if we put $E=kK$, the profinite group $G_B(E_{\ab})$ is topologically finitely generated (cf. Theorem \ref{main-thm2} and Remark \ref{explO}).
+\begin{proof} There exists a number field $k$ such that, if we put $E=kK$, the profinite group $G_B(E_{\ab})$ is topologically finitely generated (cf. Theorem \ref{main-thm} and Remark \ref{explO}).
 Let $K_\tors=K(B_\tors)$.
-Clearly so this group is topologically finitely generated.
-Let $L=E_\ab\cap K_\tors$.
-Now $LE/E$ is an abelian Galois extension, hence $K':=E\cap L$ is a finite extension of $K$ such that $\Gal(L/K')$ is abelian.
+Clearly where the first equality follows by Remark \ref{expl}, so this group is topologically finitely generated.
+Let $F=E_\ab\cap K_\tors$.
+Now $FE/E$ is an abelian Galois extension, hence $K':=E\cap F$ is a finite extension of $K$ such that $\Gal(F/K')$ is abelian.
 Furthermore, due to the existence of the Weil pairing on $B$, the field $K_\tors$ contains all roots of unity.
-It follows that $\Qq_\ab K \subset L$.
-Thus $\rk(A(L))=\infty$.
+It follows that $\Qq_\ab K \subset F$.
+Thus $\rk(A(F))=\infty$.
 The following diagram shows the fields constructed so far.

-By \cite[Theorem 1.4]{bfp1} it follows that $A_L=(A_{K'})_L$ has WHP.
-From the finite generation of $\Gal(K_\tors/L)$ and \cite[Corollary 4.3]{bfp2} we obtain the assertion. \end{proof}
+By \cite[Theorem 1.4]{bfp1} it follows that $A_F=(A_{K'})_F$ has WHP.
+From the finite generation of $\Gal(K_\tors/F)$ and \cite[Corollary 4.3]{bfp2} we obtain the assertion. \end{proof}

 \begin{coro} (cf. \cite[Theorem 1.7]{bfp1}) Let $A/\Qq$ be an elliptic curve.
 Let $B/\Qq$ be an abelian variety.
 Then $A_{\Qq(B_\tors)}$ has property WHP over $\Qq(B_\tors)$. \end{coro}

 \begin{proof} In that case $A$ is obviously geometrically simple.
 Furthermore we have $\rk(A(\Qq_\ab))=\infty$ by \cite[Lemma 2.1, Theorem 2.2]{fj}.
 The assertion now follows by Theorem \ref{whp}. \end{proof}